Your union is run by members, for members.

 In Every School and Workplace

-When many people think of FCFT, they think of the officers and staff who work full time serving the membership.
-The union is strongest, however, when it unifies members in their schools and workplaces to enforce healthy working conditions directly with immediate supervisors and administrators.
+When people think of FCFT, they sometimes think of the officers and staff who work full time serving the membership.
+The union is strongest, however, when it unifies members in your schools and workplaces to enforce healthy working conditions directly with immediate supervisors and administrators.
 Union staff are trained to support this work, but it takes solidarity among coworkers to address issues when they crop up and make clear to administrators that our rights cannot be violated if they want the school to run smoothly.